 Actually, it's way longer than I expected…

 But the niche was getting darker and darker.
 More ridiculous offers were popping up.
-Affiliate networks were raising their payouts here and there to attract affiliate marketers to promote their offers.
+As more new affiliates were coming in and trying to promote those offers, it became more and more competitive.

 That's when I started to sense that things were going to an end.

 But at the same time, I got a little overly egotistical, and I started judging other people for not having “success” or being ambitious…

 I also started buying things that made me look good on the outside, or at least I thought I was looking good.

 Even after I lost my source of income, I still wasn't willing to confront my problems.
-Or maybe I should say I wasn't consciously aware of my problems.
+Or maybe I should say I still wasn't consciously aware of my problems.

 I thought I was intelligent and successful — and that I was destined to do great things.
 What a goddamn fool I was!

 I lost faith in myself.
 I was back to the point before everything began, if not lower.
 I was afraid of taking on new challenges…

 I was so afraid of being judged because of how much I judged others when I thought I was a successful self-made millionaire.

-To make matters worse, I made many stupid financial decisions and lost all the money I made over that year, which made me hate myself even more.
-It took me years to embrace myself and all the mistakes I've made and be able to even talk about it.
+To make matters worse, I made many stupid financial decisions and lost all the money I had made over that year, which led to even more self-loathing.